bassambarazi/book-test/about/unsyllabus_bits/academic_integrity.md

-### How do I go through this course with integrity?
+### How do I go through this lab tutorial with scientific integrity?

 I want to be proud of your work in this course, and I want YOU to be proud of yourself as well!
 That cannot happen if you make unethical decisions, including (but not limited) to cheating or plagiarism.